Jan 13 2025

 Rufus Wainwright

 Troubador with a good voice and sweeping orchestration.
-Couldn’t make heads or tails of it and will beed another listen.
-A three, for now.
+Couldn’t make heads or tails of it and will need another listen.
+But i didn’t hear anything that made me want to give it another listen.
+It’s a 2.

 Apr 28 2025